ttpho/android_assets_gen/README.md

 # Android Assets Gen

-The Kotlin code generator for your assets, fonts, json, … — Get rid of all String-based APIs.
+Android Assets Gen is a Kotlin code generator designed to streamline the management of assets, fonts, JSON files, and other resources in Android applications.
+The primary goal of this project is to eliminate the reliance on string-based APIs for accessing these resources, which can lead to errors and make code maintenance challenging.

 Inspired by [SwiftGen](https://github.com/SwiftGen/SwiftGen) & [FlutterGen](https://github.com/FlutterGen/flutter_gen)